sohamb1390/FirebaseChat/README.md

 **Also please change your bundle id to whatever you have used to create the project in Firebase** ### **This is mandatory** ###

+### Steps to follow ###
+* Sign In/Up to the application.
+Your email id & password are the keys.
+* A map will be displayed after that where you can see all the logged in users and their locations.
+(Detailing of the map is not completed yet)
+* Go to the Chat room and you will be able to chat with multiple persons from various locations.
+Till now I have only implemented the normal text & image chat.

 ![alt tag](https://github.com/sohamb1390/FirebaseChat/blob/master/Simulator%20Screen%20Shot%2025-Oct-2016%2C%2010.58.44%20PM.png)